truflation/marketplace/docs/aggregator-v2v3.md

 We will be able to deliver the interface to the client for initial testing on close of business 4/19.

+Permissions

+The permissions occurs as the feed registry and there is a permission for get, set, proxy which is keyed per data item.
+For set the permission will only allow updates from a administrator account.

+For set and proxy the contract will control access through the proxy contract.
+To get data the chain of calls will be

+   user contract -> adapter -> feed registry

+Note that users will always be able to access the data off-chain but the access control will control the ability to get data on-chain.
+For the initial release we will be using the registry to distribute the truflation headline numbers which are public.
+However, this permission model may not work for proprietary data feeds.

 Stage 2 - ChainLink integration

 Stage 2 will allow the client to gain access to other data from